Autonomous-Finance/dca-agent/README.md

-# Simple DCA Bot on AO
+# Simple DCA Agent on AO

-A DCA bot that swaps TargetToken for BaseToken at regular intervals.
+A DCA agent that swaps TargetToken for BaseToken at regular intervals.

 It works in conjunction with 2 Cron process proxies